NUS-HPC-AI-Lab/VideoSys/README.md

 # About

-OpenDiT is an open-source project that provides a high-performance implementation of Diffusion Transformer (DiT) powered by Colossal-AI, specifically designed to enhance the efficiency of training and inference for DiT applications, including text-to-video generation and text-to-image generation.
+VideoSys is an open-source project that provides a ease-of-use and high-performance infrastructure for video generation, including training, inference, serving and compression.

-OpenDiT will continue to integrate more open-source DiT models and techniques.
+VideoSys will continue to integrate more open-source video models and techniques.
 Stay tuned for upcoming enhancements and additional features!

 ## Installation